Korean War Legacy Project

 POW Escape

-John Jefferies recounts a successful and massive North Korean POW escape that occurred early one morning.
-He details how the North Koreans used towels to destroy part of the fencing around the camp and remembers watching thousands of them flee.
-He recalls having to defend himself to survive the situation.
+John Jefferies recounts a successful and massive escape by North Korean prisoners of war that took place early one morning.
+He describes how the North Koreans used towels to damage part of the fencing around the camp and remembers witnessing thousands of them fleeing.
+He recalls having to defend himself in order to survive the situation.

 Share YouTube: